CarolinaFernandez/keycloak-mtls/README.md

 # Mutual TLS in Keycloak

-One-click deployment and configuration for Keycloak to work with mutual TLS (mTLS), both to:
+One-click deployment and configuration for Keycloak to provide two working methods based on mutual TLS (mTLS):
-* Authenticate users from the browser.
+1. Authenticate users from the browser.
-* Authenticate clients without a browser.
+1. Authenticate clients without a browser.

 This will deploy:
 * Keycloak in production mode, loading pregenerated realm configuration.